-Before comparing different MBA Application Consultants, applicants should first develop an idea of their needs and the likelihood of acceptance.
-Maybe an applicant needs to focus on strategy and essay writing.
-In this case, both initiatives would be the top priority when searching for a consultant.
+Before comparing different MBA Application Consultants, it’s a good idea to first develop an idea of your needs and likelihood of acceptance.
+Maybe you need to focus on strategy and essay writing.
+In this case, you might want to make those areas the top priority when searching for a consultant.

-Applicants must also have a clear understanding of the consultants’ services they offer.
-For example, if a professional offers to write an essay for an applicant, the applicant should steer clear of their services since this isn’t an offering a consultant should provide.
-If the consultant is a member of an association like the Association of International Graduate Admissions Consultants (AIGAC), it shows that the consultant must uphold a professional standard.
+When considering consultants, it’s important to have a clear understanding of the services they offer.
+For example, if a professional offers to write an essay for you, you may want to steer clear, since this isn’t an offering a consultant should provide.
+If the consultant is a member of an association, such as the Association of International Graduate Admissions Consultants (AIGAC), it shows that the consultant must uphold a professional standard.

 It can also be wise to ask friends, family, and colleagues for referrals when beginning a search.
 They may have some experience working with an MBA Admissions Advisor or relevant firms.